V-Sekai/world/00_store.md

 ```

 Please note that you'll need to replace `your-server-ip` with the actual IP address of your server.
 Also, the port numbers used here are just examples.
 You should use the port numbers that are appropriate for your setup.

+## TODO: Generate certificate with Caddy

+Instruct how to generate certificates with Caddy.